 Shipping is considered more expensive than freight as it’s cheaper to transport goods in bulk.
 For that reason, exporters with large quantities of merchandise goods often prefer to transport goods via freight than shipping.

-While there are some obvious similarities between freight and shipping, there are some clear differences to be aware of.
-In summary, freight and shipping are two methods of transportation which offer various advantages, disadvantages, and challenges.
+While there are some obvious similarities between the two transportation methods, there are some clear differences to be aware of.
+In summary, there are two methods of transportation which offer various advantages, disadvantages, and challenges.

 Freight allows large quantities of goods to be transported in bulk, which is both cost‐effective and eco‐friendly.
 For that reason, freight is generally best suited for businesses wanting to transport large volumes of goods, or multiple items in one shipment.

 Shipping generally involves smaller quantities of goods which makes it more expensive.
-However, shipping is typically far quicker as items need not pass through warehousing facilities.
+However, it is typically far quicker as items need not pass through warehousing facilities.
 This also reduces the risk of items getting lost or damaged during transport.
-Shipping, therefore, provides a more suitable transportation method for small to medium businesses and private individuals.
+Therefore, it provides a more suitable transportation method for small to medium businesses and private individuals.